joemphilips/bpanel-docker/README.md

 # bpanel-docker

-running bpanel and bcoin with nginx and docker-compose
+running bpanel and bcoin with traefik and docker-compose

 ## how to